sidhu177/CS6310/README.md

 # CS6310
 This repo will have some refreshner code on Java and UML design

-Eric Freeman - Head First Design Patterns.
+Eric Freeman - Head First Design Patterns

-Craig Larman - UML book.
+Craig Larman - UML book